-The FBI classifies San Diego, our fine city, as one of the top 13 high-intensity child prostitution areas in the nation.
+The FBI classifies San Diego, our fine city, as one of the top 13 cities for sex trafficking of children in the nation.
 Studies indicate there are more than 3,000 and possibly as high as 8,000 sex trafficking victims every year in San Diego.

 I CARE is a new program that expands our support to youth up to age 21 who are at risk for or have experienced sex trafficking or other commercial sexual exploitation.
 The program provides a mental health clinic and drop-in center.

 I CARE Program Manager Kiley Lizama says kids involved in “The Life” come from across the county, including affluent communities like Rancho Santa Fe and La Jolla.
 One thing they all have in common, however, is a lack of consistent family support.